 Standing in a forest with thousand people having the time of your life when your battery goes is pretty upsetting.
 Now navigate back to your tent using the stars.
 Charging your phone and camera means you can contact your friends and take as many photos as you like.
 Do it early in the morning and you’ll be much happier.

 - Bring a tent.
 Nobody wants to share with you, they would have asked.

 - Camping chairs are optional, they last roughly.09 seconds, so in my opinion, they are a waste of time.

 - Bottled water and lots of it.

-- An icebox will make you a favorite with your friends and neighbors.
-If your going with a group then they get the ice, fair is fair.
+- An icebox will make you a favourite with your friends and neighbours.
+If you’re going with a group then they get the ice, fair is fair.

 - An air mattress is unbelievable.
 I used my first one at Electric Picnic.
 I am pretty slow to the game.

 - Toilet paper, face wipes and if you have access to a shower, all the essential toiletries.

 - Portable speakers will make you many friends and a few enemies.